johnbhurst/jekyll-now/_posts/2018-04-13-DOMBuilder.md

 # MarkupBuilder

-First we'll do the one that is the most familiar and well-documented: MarkupBuilder.
+First we'll do the one that is the most familiar and well-documented: `MarkupBuilder`.

 The main piece of code is this: